Slow West: Production

 On 19 September 2013, it was announced that Michael Fassbender, Kodi Smit-McPhee, and Ben Mendelsohn had joined the cast of Slow West, produced by Film4 Productions.

 Principal photography commenced on 21 October 2013 in New Zealand, which stood in for the film's Colorado setting.
 The flashbacks set in the Scottish Highlands were filmed in Wester Ross.
 Maclean, who is Scottish, "felt the scenes in Scotland had to be shot there" and not in New Zealand.

 Reception

 The film received critical acclaim upon its premiere at Sundance.
-It has a score of 92% on Rotten Tomatoes, based on 134 reviews, with an average rating of 7.5/10 and a critical consensus stating, "Slow West serves as an impressive calling card for first-time writer-director John M. Maclean—and offers an inventive treat for fans of the Western."
 On Metacritic, the film has a score of 73 out of 100, based on 27 reviews, indicating "generally favorable reviews".

 Rodrigo Perez of The Playlist in his review said: "Slow-burning and simmering, Slow West knows how to kick the voltage into high gear."
 Bilge Ebiri of New York magazine gave the film a positive review, and said that it is "an absurdist, melancholy coming-of-age tale that jumps from odd comedy to striking violence to stirring reflection".
 Michelle Orange of SBS gave the film four-out-of-five stars, and said that "Slow West is defined by a kind of loving ambivalence—about its hero, its genre, and perhaps most of all about a landscape so harsh and so beautiful it almost makes a man hope to die."